albrat/alexa-avs-sample-app/README.md

 2. Familiarity with shell

 ### Assumptions
+This guide is based on [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) paradigm, which means that we’ve tried to reduce the number of decisions that you as a developer would need to make to get a basic version of Raspberry Pi working with Alexa, by hard coding most of the configurations.
+Here are some assumptions we’ve made while doing that -

 * You are using a Raspberry Pi 2 or 3
 * You are running Raspbian Jessie
-* Your Product ID / Device Type ID is `my_device`.
-	**Note**: If you use a different name you will need to manually update the following files:
+* Your Product ID / Device Type ID is `my_device` **Note**: If you use a different name you will need to manually update the following files:
 	* `config.js`
 	* `config.json`
-* Your project location is `/home/pi/Desktop/alexa-avs-raspberry-pi/`
+* Your project location is `/home/pi/Desktop/alexa-avs-raspberry-pi-master/`
 * Your DSN is `123456`
 * Your passphrase is blank.
 	**Note**: If you choose to use a passphrase, you will need to manually update: